 This makes it good for testing with real users, since prototypes let people experience how an app or website flows, how the interactions work and test the usability and feasibility of product designs.
 Without prototyping and testing, it’ll be hard to predict how real users will interact with a product.

 Generally, the team needs to have a prototype when they want to tie visual and interaction design together before the actual development begins.

 It’s good for implementing new ideas.
 It can sell an idea better than another form of a textual description of the design.
 With the use of prototypes, it’s easy to get buy-in from stakeholders because they’re able to try the product and feel the experience.

 Here, you can learn about your issues and it allows your team to gain in deep knowledge of the issue they need to resolve.
 It’s a communication tool.
 You can ‘play’ with a designer’s concepts and provide valuable feedback.
 It’s a validation tool because it manages the usability.
 You can show the prototype to the users and ask them to go through regular user flows is greatly insightful.
 It enables designers to test user journeys and find potential problems throughout the interaction flow at a very early stage.
 Seeking validation early in the product lifecycle will help designers identify the features that most resonate with their users and focus design and development efforts in the right direction.

 While doing user research it helps you and also brings light to the preferences of your target user.
 Prototype testing saves your money and time instead of developing the wrong solutions.

 Prototypes cannot be used as a form of documentation since they force the user to put in some effort to understand how the product works.

 Why is the prototype important?

-Wireframes & prototypes provide you different functions, but both serve as useful tools that allow product teams to create better products.
-The key to successful product design is to invest in the design process and leverage Wireframing and prototyping as an integral part of your workflow.
+Wireframe & Prototype Design Services provide you with different functions, but both serve as useful tools that allow product teams to create better products.
+The key to successful product design is to invest in the design process and leverage with Shiv Technolabs leading Wireframe & Prototype Company as an integral part of your workflow.